lightly-ai/NvidiaTAOActiveLearning/README.md

 **Disclaimer:** In order to run Nvidia TAO, you need to setup Nvidia NGC and TAO.
 If you don't have this already, we will walk you through it in section [1.2](#tao).

 In this tutorial, we will show you how you can do active learning for object detection with [Nvidia TAO](https://developer.nvidia.com/tao-toolkit).
 The task will be object detection of apples in a plantation setting.
 Accurately detecting and counting fruits is a critical step towards automating harvesting processes.
 Furthermore, fruit counting can be used to project expected yield and hence to detect low yield years early on.

+The goal of the tutorial is to train an object detection model to good accuracy with as little labeling as possible.
+For this, we do active learning with the Lightly Worker and use the Nvidia TAO framework as it's optimized for fast transfer learning on small datasets.

 The structure of the tutorial is as follows: